What is a Psychometric Test?: Types, Tips to Prepare, Sample Questions

 6. Take into account any past test experience or feedback

 If you have previously taken a psychometric test, try to expand on that knowledge.
 Consider the elements that worked well, and make sure you have the conditions and information needed to replicate your performance.
-If you had issues on a previous test, try to solve them right away.
+However you had issues on a previous test then try to solve them right away.
 Practice enhancing and stabilizing your pace if, for instance, you had trouble with the timing of the examination.

 7. Check your tech

 Most psychometric exams are taken at home, unless they are a component of an assessment center, and they are given online.
 Check your internet connection and necessary browser updates to ensure that there are no distracting issues with the screen format, button functionality, or question loading when moving through the live test.

 8. Practice pacing yourself